 Travel guides sometimes are a complete mess when it comes to suggestions about places and activities you can do when visiting a new place.
 How are you supposed to know which of them are worth the hype and which are just a waste of time?

 We’ve all been there, so we prepared for you a simple guide for the best things to see and do when in Rhodes island.

 The Palace of Grand Master, Rhodes

 Calling all the medieval junkies out there!
 What would be the best start to your holidays at the medieval island of Rhodes?

 A visit to a gorgeous palace of course!

-The Palace of the Master, also known as Kastello, was constructed back in the 14th century by the Knights of Saint John and it was where the governor used to live during the Medieval times.
+The Palace of the Grand Master, also known as Kastello, was constructed back in the 14th century by the Knights of Saint John and it was where the governor used to live during the Medieval times.
 This palace is just huge: it originally had 158 rooms, while now only 24 of them are open to visitors.
-The rooms are furnished with beautiful antique pieces of 16th and 17th century and are decorated with mosaics, sculptures, carpets, paintings and Oriental vases.
+The rooms are furnished with beautiful antique pieces from 16th and 17th century and are decorated with mosaics, sculptures, carpets, paintings and Oriental vases.
 The palace of Grand Master is open to public from Tuesday to Sunday from 8.00 until 16.00.

 Acropolis of Lindos, Rhodes